Anitac08/mca47/README.md

-"# MCA47 Project"
+This is the final combined version after rebase conflict:

-#hello this GitHub!!!"
+- GitHub version: ...

-This is the MAIN branch version.
+- Local version: ...